Dev-Legion/stronghands-documentation/docs/source/tutorials/index.rst

 .. toctree::

-    Overview
+    Overview <overview.rst>
-    How to Get Started on Stronghands
+    How to Get Started on Stronghands <gettingstarted/index>